Uniforms of the Canadian Armed Forces: Canadian Army

 The Royal Canadian Regiment's full dress tunic is scarlet with white pipings on its back.

-The Royal 22nd Regiment's full dress headgear is a bearskin cap with a scarlet plume.
+The Royal 22^{e} Régiment's full dress headgear is a bearskin cap with a scarlet plume.

 The Governor General's Horse Guards' full dress headgear is a metal helmet with a scarlet plume.

 The Governor General's Foot Guards' full dress trousers are midnight blue with a scarlet stripe.

 The Canadian Grenadier Guards' full dress headgear is a bearskin cap with a white plume.

 The Royal Regiment of Canada's full dress uniform includes a scarlet tunic.